amarkules-gvsu/activity06-logistic-regression/day01-simple-logistic/README.md

 > Over this time period, the researchers randomly generating résumés to
 > go out to a job posting, such as years of experience and education
 > details, to create a realistic-looking résumé.
 They then randomly
-> assigned a name to the résumé that would communicate the applicant’s
+> assigned a name to the résumé that would communicate the applicant's
 > gender and race.
 The first names chosen for the study were selected so
 > that the names would predominantly be recognized as belonging to black
 > or white individuals.
 For example, Lakisha was a name that their